jreneo/jreneo/README.md

 - 👋 Hi, I’m @jreneo
 - 🌱 I’m currently learning C and GML
+- 👀 I’m interested in AI, game development, and software!
-- 📫 jayreneo123@gmail.com or linked-in.com/james-reneo
+- 📫 Reach me on LinkedIn: James Reneo

 <!---
 jreneo/jreneo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.